Indra, King of the Gods, had a pet parrot.

 "I fear Yama!" squawked the parrot.

-"Greetings, Yama!" said Indra.
-"And now I beg you: please don't kill my parrot!"
+"Greetings!" said Indra.
+"And please, I beg you: don't kill my parrot!"

 "I decide nothing," said Yama.
-"Kala does that, God of Time."
+"That is for Kala, God of Time."

 "Did you hear that, parrot?" said Indra.
 "Come out now; it's safe."